-Centrify surveyed 200 senior business decision-makers in large- and medium-sized companies in the UK in September.
-Fifty-one percent of UK business leaders say their shift to a cloud computing-based business model has saved their company from collapse during the COVID-19 pandemic, according to research from Centrify.
-Centrify is a provider of Identity-Centric Privileged Access Management (PAM) solutions.
+Delinea surveyed 200 senior business decision-makers in large- and medium-sized companies in the UK in September.
+According to the research, fifty-one percent of UK business leaders say their shift to a cloud computing-based business model has saved their company from collapse during the COVID-19 pandemic.
+Delinea is a provider of Identity-Centric Privileged Access Management (PAM) solutions.

 Remote working has made it harder to identify potential hackers impersonating staff, and, as a result, more than half (51 percent) say remote working has led to an increase in insider threats.
-To fight these security threats, modern cybersecurity solutions can limit access and privilege by segregating duties, implementing access request and approval workflows, and leveraging behavior analytics based on machine learning technology.
+Modern cybersecurity solutions can limit access and privilege by segregating duties, implementing access request and approval workflows, and leveraging behavior analytics based on machine learning technology to fight these security threats.